nblackburn/laravel-hashids/readme.md

 // $app->withFacades();
 ```

-And then register the facade like so...
+then register the facade like so...

 ```php
 class_alias(Nblackburn\Hashids\Facades\Hashids:class, 'Hashids');
 ```

+and you are done.

 ## Settings